-I'm in the process of completing a manuscript titled Producing a Global Superfood: Colonial Legacies, Development Myths, and Unintended Consequences in Peru's Quinoa Boom and Bust.
-I analyze the semiotic, ecological, and political work that goes into rendering quinoa — historically perceived as a disparaged “Indian food” — into an economically valuable export crop and globally circulated commodity.
+My book manuscript, The Quinoa Bust: The Making and Un-making of an Andean Miracle Crop, is under contract with the University of California Press.
+The book analyzes the semiotic, ecological, and political work that goes into rendering quinoa — historically perceived as a disparaged “Indian food” — into an economically valuable export crop and globally circulated commodity.
 Tracing how colonial legacies articulate with quinoa’s commercialization, my research examines the creation of new meanings and narratives about quinoa along with the ways product standardization, agricultural mechanization, and plant breeding affect quinoa’s materiality and power dynamics defining the industry at large.

 Critical Approaches to Superfoods (Bloomsbury Academic, 2020) has its origins in a workshop I organized along with co-editor, Richard Wilk, at Indiana University in 2019.
 Spearheading the critical analysis of superfoods, the volume traces what the rise of so-called superfoods reveals about shifting concepts of nutritional authority, the complexities of intellectual property and bioprospecting, the role marketing agencies play in the agro-industrial complex, and more.
 The multidisciplinary contributors draw their examples from settings as diverse as South India, Peru, and California to engage with foodstuffs that include quinoa, almonds, fish meal, Rooibos Tea, kale and açaí.